LukeJMorris-eaton/LukeJMorris-eaton/README.md

 - 👋 Hi, I’m Luke Morris
-- 📊 I’m currently working on cleaning and translating the Eaton EAS Database File
+- 📊 I’m currently working on cleaning and translating the Eaton EAS Installation Database File
 - ✉️ How to reach me: Email LukeJMorris@eaton.com

 <!---